-FINDING AND CONCLUSION 5.
-THE PEOPLE AND ORGANIZATIONS WHO ARE RESPONSIBLE FOR AND AFFECTED BY WATER PROBLEMS MUST PLAY A STRONGER ROLE IN THE ACTIONS AND DECISION MAKING THAT MAKE UP OUR WATER GOVERNANCE SYSTEM.
+FINDING AND CONCLUSION

+5. THE PEOPLE AND

+ORGANIZATIONS WHO ARE

+RESPONSIBLE FOR AND

+AFFECTED BY WATER PROBLEMS

+MUST PLAY A STRONGER ROLE

+IN THE ACTIONS AND DECISION

+MAKING THAT MAKE UP OUR

+WATER GOVERNANCE SYSTEM.

-In 1993, the Citizens League wrote: "State lawmakers should embrace the view that the purpose of government is to design environments where individual citizens and institutions are systematically oriented to accomplish public purposes, and where they meet their own interests in the course of doing so.
+In 1993, the Citizens League wrote:

+"State lawmakers should embrace the view that the purpose of government is to design environments where individual citizens and institutions are systematically oriented to accomplish public purposes, and where they meet their own interests in the course of doing so.
 The traditional view has been that government solves problems by regulating, taxing and spending money on programs.
-That view has been discredited."xxvi This may be more true in water policy today than ever.
+That view has been discredited."

+This may be more true in water policy today than ever.
 In the 1970s, '80s, and '90s, Minnesota was able to make great improvements in water quality by regulating relatively few large point sources of pollution.
 In contrast, much of today's water pollution is the result of millions of individual actions and decisions.
 Successfully reducing water pollution requires active roles by these millions of actors.

 Government is seen as the group responsible for ensuring the clean water supply, and citizens as consumers entitled to clean water.
 In the past, whole communities shared in the collective caretaking of local water resources, and with that came accountability to neighbors, intimate local knowledge of the water's health, and social bonding.
-Over time, responsibility and authority for the use and care of our waters have shifted to government institutions with legal control and policing power.^{xxvii}
+Over time, responsibility and authority for the use and care of our waters have shifted to government institutions with legal control and policing power.xxvii

-4 The Minnesota Environmental Initiative's recent Land and Water Policy Project reviewed issues regarding the coordination of state agencies' programs and projects related to water quality and land use.
+4The Minnesota Environmental Initiative's recent Land and Water Policy Project reviewed issues regarding the coordination of state agencies' programs and projects related to water quality and land use.
 The MEI project made specific recommendations of first steps to address this set of challenges.
 More information can be found at http://mn-ei.org/projects/Land.html.

 Today, government entities bear the lion's share of the responsibility for keeping Minnesota's waters healthy and cleaning up those that are polluted.
 It is very difficult to determine the role of the ordinary citizen within our system of engagement processes or the results.
 Often, these processes are done in the form of public meetings.
 Public officials are frustrated by frequent low turnout for public meetings and the perception that citizens who attend are often focused on a narrow self-interest.
-Citizens are frustrated by "too much talk and not enough action," and it is a common opinion that government officials are merely governance.
-Correspondingly, large numbers of citizens do not perceive or understand how their actions and decisions contribute to nonpoint source pollution.
+Citizens are frustrated by "too much talk and not enough action," and it is a common opinion that government officials are merely such widespread issues as nonpoint source pollution.
+Similarly, we must also move beyond customary command and control approaches and regulatory mandates.